Chart Color Schemes

 Sydenham's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Sydenham's health metrics are close to national benchmarks.
-The level of common health conditions among its general population is somewhat typical but higher than the nation's average among older cohorts.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-Private health cover stands at approximately 51% of the total population (~5,549 people), which lags behind Greater Melbourne's 48.1%.
-Mental health issues and arthritis are the most common medical conditions in Sydenham, impacting 7.6% and 6.6% of residents respectively.
-A total of 71.8% of residents declare themselves completely clear of medical ailments, compared to 73.5% across Greater Melbourne.
-The area has 16.4% of residents aged 65 and over (1,777 people), lower than Greater Melbourne's 17.9%.
-Health outcomes among seniors in Sydenham present some challenges that require more attention than the broader population.
+Approximately 51% of Sydenham's total population (~5,550 people) has private health cover, compared to 48.5% across Greater Melbourne.
+The most common medical conditions in Sydenham are mental health issues and arthritis, impacting 7.6% and 6.6% of residents respectively.
+71.8% of Sydenham residents declare themselves completely clear of medical ailments, compared to 73.5% across Greater Melbourne.
+Sydenham has 16.4% of residents aged 65 and over (1,778 people), which is lower than the 17.9% in Greater Melbourne.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health